How to Customize Protocols

 {

-// Remove the newline character and convert it back to an array
+// Remove the newline character and restore it to an array

 return json_decode(trim($buffer), true);